-|The Office of Safety and Security|
+|Director of Safety and Security|

 |Safety and Security|

 |Jeanne Clery, Security, Campus Crime Statistics, Safety, Incident Reporting, Criminal Incident, Campus Security Authority|

 Incident Report: An incident report is an official report taken by an Empire State College employee documenting information about an incident as defined above.
 A police agency report may serve as an official incident report under this definition.

-All college staff, faculty and students are asked to assist in making the college a safe place by being alert to suspicious situations or persons and reporting them as outlined below.
+All college staff, faculty and students are asked to assist in making the College a safe place by being alert to suspicious situations or persons and reporting them as outlined below.

-If an individual notices a person(s) acting suspiciously at a coordinating center location, s/he should contact the Office of Safety and Security at 518-580-2900 or ext.
+If an individual notices a person(s) acting suspiciously at a Saratoga location, she/he should contact the Office of Safety and Security at 518-580-2900 or ext.
 2900 or the local police agency (911), based on the situation.
-In all other locations, individuals should contact the dean (or designee) at the location who will determine if the police need to be contacted.
+In all other locations, individuals should contact the local police agency (911), then contact the Office of Safety and Security at 518-580-2900 or ext.
+2900

 Identification of College Campus Security Authorities